Communist Party of Malta: Post-independence Activities

 After George Borg Olivier's administration was defeated the PKM officially went into the open.
-The PKM organised protests and meetings as well as commemorations to Maltese Working class figures in support of emancipation such as Manwel Dimech.
+The PKM organised protests and meetings as well as commemorations to Maltese working class figures in support of emancipation such as Manwel Dimech.
 According to the US intelligence department by 1970 PKM's membership was around 100 members.
 The PKM also takes part in international seminars.
-It has positive relations with the Workers Party of Korea and a Juche study group called The Juche Philosophy and Songun Policy Study Group.
+It has positive relations with the Workers' Party of Korea and a Juche study group called The Juche Philosophy and Songun Policy Study Group.

+The party has collaborated with the left-wing non-governmental organisation Moviment Graffitti, who used to hold meetings at the Communist Party headquarters in Valletta.
+In 2016, the two groups published a joint statement appealing for a reformation of the neutrality clause in the Constitution of Malta to ban warships from all countries from docking in Maltese ports.

 Political organisation in the Post-Soviet Era

 PKM participates in Maltese politics by campaigning in joint-solidarity with international issues and talk about local issues.